Remixed Toung Twister

 setup()

 setup() runs once when the sketch starts.
-It's where you initialize your canvas, load data, and set up starting values.
-Using noLoop() here is a smart optimization because this sketch only needs to redraw when the user clicks, not every frame.
+It's where you initialize your canvas, load data, set up initial values, and prepare everything before the main loop begins.
+The noLoop() call here is the key to this sketch's efficiency—we only redraw when the user clicks, not every frame.

 function setup() {